Sgt Stephen “Mark” Smith

 On Oct.
 14, 2006, while on his third combat tour, Sergeant Smith was on a patrol with the 1st Battalion, 6th Marines in Ramadi, Iraq, when he stepped on a land mine.
 The blast resulted in the loss of his left leg below the knee, right lower leg nerve damage, chronic back pain, and a traumatic brain injury (TBI.)
 Mark’s wife, Tabitha, believes that the determination Mark has was instrumental in his recovery.
 Shortly following his surgeries, Mark was eager to learn how to use a prosthetic and begin walking once again.

 Mark still lives a life of service as a state trooper.
 In August 2014, he graduated from the Georgia State Patrol Trooper School, and was the first amputee to go through the school.
 Mark realizes this is a career that requires physical strength and agility that he may not always be able to do.
 Receiving a specially adapted custom Homes For Our Troops home will allow Mark to rest and recover at home in his wheelchair, giving him more energy while he’s on duty.
 The financial freedom of a donated HFOT home will also make it easier for Mark to provide for his family, and give them safety and security.
-In his current home, after a long day at work, Mark struggles with standing on his legs for lengthy periods of time, which results in Tabitha doing most of the chores and tending to their child.
+In his current home, after a long day at work, Mark struggles with standing on his legs for lengthy periods of time, which results in Tabitha doing most of the chores and tending to their children.
 To be able to come home and still function as a husband and a father will be a great relief for Mark.

 Originally from Georgia, Mark is choosing to remain in his home state to be close to family.